navikt/aksel/@navikt/codemod/README.md

 ## Usage

-Codemod transformations runs code-transformations programmatically in your project.
+Codemod runs code-transformations programmatically in your project.
 This helps when migrating lots of breaking changes without spending hours doing it manually.

 NOTE: This codemod only supports fairly "default" usage of components.
 Components used with dynamic imports, styled-components, non-default imports (example `import * as DS from "@navikt/ds-react"` or `from "@navikt/ds-react/cjs"`) can lead to bugs when using codemod.